leamare/articles/reddit_posts/dota2-fpl-meta-trends-feb-2018.md

 Thanks to FaceIT guys, it's now possible to fetch match IDs from Dota 2 API, so I didn't need to manually find every single match like I did before.
 Altho, matches from the first two weeks didn't have the right league ID and some matches (around 10-15) weren't available in FaceIT web interface, so I couldn't find them.

+Edit: Holy shtuff, front page and 90 upvotes in less than two hours!
+Thank you guys!

 ---

 [Full report](http://spectralalliance.ru/reports/?league=fpl_feb_2018)